Elizabeth C. Connors

 College of Arts and Sciences

 Elizabeth studies how people’s social surroundings influence their political values, opinions, and behaviors.
 Using a variety of methods—including survey experiments, lab experiments, and various types of observational analyses—she speaks to core and timely questions relating to political behavior, political communication, and political psychology in American politics.
-Elizabeth’s research has been funded by the Time-Sharing Experiments for the Social Sciences and the Institute for Humane Studies, and she has received various awards including the John Sullivan Award from the American Political Science Association section on Elections, Public Opinion, and Voting Behavior (2018), the Milton Lodge Award for outstanding graduate student research (2019), as well as various travel grants.
+Elizabeth’s research has been funded by the Time-Sharing Experiments for the Social Sciences and the Institute for Humane Studies, and she has received multiple awards from the American Political Science Association.
 Her research has been published in Cambridge University Press' Elements in Experimental Political Science series, The Journal of Politics, Public Opinion Quarterly, Political Behavior, Political Science Research and Methods, and the Journal of Experimental Political Science.